 - “Why You Should Go to Bali Right After Christmas” (if you’re a travel agent)

 Put on your creative hat and find a topic you know inside and out that you can share without giving away your secrets.
-After all, you want readers to spend money with you, not do it themselves.
+After all, you want readers to spend money with you, not try doing those things themselves.

 3. Blog posts that are really Christmas guides

-Christmas is a stressful time, and people are constantly searching Google for Christmas shopping guides and ideas.
+Christmas is a stressful time and so people are constantly searching Google for Christmas shopping guides and ideas.
 Use your blog to help them shop for gifts for their loved ones.

 Some examples for the seasonal blog posts: